- Off road parking

 Two bedrooms: 1 x double, 1 x twin.
 Bathroom with bath, shower over, basin & WC.
 Ground floor shower room with WC & basin.
 Kitchen with dining area.
 Sitting room with sofa bed (sleeps one).

 Oil central heating.
-Electric cooker, microwave, fridge, freezer, washing machine, dishwasher, TV, video, DVD, radio, books/videos.
+Electric cooker, microwave, fridge, freezer, washing machine, dishwasher, TV, video, DVD, radio, WiFi, books/videos.
 All fuel & power inc. in rent.
 Bed linen & towels inc. in rent.
 Cot on request.
 Off road parking for two cars.
 Enclosed garden & patio with furniture & swings for children aged 3-10 years.
 One well-behaved dog welcome at £10 per week.
 Sorry, no smoking.
 Shop 2 miles, pub 1.5 miles.

 - Last minute